 Third Thursdays @ Twelve (Noon) Concert Series

 On the third Thursday of each month at 12 Noon from September through May (excluding Thanksgiving and the Thursday during Holy Week), Grace Church offers a series of 45-minute concerts for the benefit of the downtown Providence community and any visitors that stop by.
 These programs are informal and feature our resident musicians as well as guests from around the country.
 There is a free-will offering to help defray the costs of the series.
 Feel free to stay for a portion or the entire concert as your schedule allows.
-Upcoming concerts are posted in the church calendar at the bottom of the website as well as on the Grace Church Facebook page.
+Upcoming concerts are listed below.

 Subscribe your email to the Music Mailing List to keep up with the Third Thursdays @ Twelve (Noon) Concert Series and all of our musical events at Grace Church, please contact Vince Edwards at vedwards@gracechurchprovidence.org